 - If you are going to breastfeed, wait 4 to 6 weeks before you offer a pacifier.
 This can allow your baby time to get used to breastfeeding.

 - Some babies may not want to take a pacifier.
-If your baby does not want to take a pacifier, do not try to make him take it.
+If your baby does not want to take a pacifier, do not try to make him or her take it.

-- Do not hang a pacifier around your baby's neck or attach it to his clothing.
-This can increase his risk of getting strangled.
+- Do not hang a pacifier around your baby's neck or attach it to his or her clothing.
+This can increase his or her risk of getting strangled.